tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/数据湖加速器 GooseFS/核心特性/GooseFS-FUSE 能力_intl_en.md

 ## Limitations

 Currently, GooseFS-FUSE supports most basic file system operations.
 However, due to some inherent features of GooseFS, you need to be aware of the following:
+- Files cannot be written randomly and additionally.

--  Files can be written only once in sequence and cannot be modified.
-This means that if you want to modify a file, you need to delete the file and then recreate it.
-For example, the `cp` command fails when the target file exists.
+- Files can be written sequentially only once and cannot be modified.
+If you want to modify a file, first delete the file and then recreate it or open the file with the `O_TRUNC` identifier and set its length to `0`.
+- Files being written in the mount point cannot be read.
+- The file length cannot be truncated.
--  GooseFS does not have the concepts of hard link and soft link, so it does not support commands related to them, such as `ln`.
+- Commands related to soft/hard link are not supported.
+GooseFS does not have the concepts of hard link or soft link, so it does not support commands related to them, such as `ln`.
 In addition, information about hard links is not shown in the output of `ll`.
+- When Cloud Object Storage (COS) is used as the underlying storage, the `Rename` operation is nonatomic.
 -  Only when the `GooseFS.security.group.mapping.class` option of GooseFS is set to the value of `ShellBasedUnixGroupsMapping`, the user and group information of a file corresponds to the user group of a Unix system.
 Otherwise, the `chown` and `chgrp` operations do not take effect, and `ll` returns the information of the user and group that started the GooseFS-FUSE process.

 ## Performance Considerations